 For example, many people who suffer from depression may experience fatigue and feeling tired all the time.
 This can, in turn, cause them to sleep more than they should.

 While depression is known to cause a person to sleep more in some cases, it is also important to understand that sleeping too much may have an adverse impact on depression as well; thus the link works both ways.
-In addition to being connected to depression, oversleeping may also cause impairments in cognitive functionality.
+In addition to being connected to depression, oversleeping may also cause impairments in cognitive function.

-Just like sleep deficiency has many adverse effects on the physical health of the human body, so does oversleeping.
+Just like sleep deficiency has many adverse effects on the physical health of the human body, so does oversleep.
 It has been found that too much sleep can cause inflammation throughout the body to increase* and pain symptoms to become worse.
 People who sleep too much are also at a risk of experiencing problems with their fertility; thus making it more difficult for them to conceive successfully.

 The risk of numerous diseases is also greatly increased when a person sleeps too much, such as: